HR Business Plan Template

 Crucially, employees retain 100% of their salary, even though they only work approximately 80% of their previous hours.
 In exchange, employees commit to keeping productivity at 100%, despite working fewer hours.

 This is known as the 100:80:100 model: 100% pay for 80% of the time, at 100% productivity.

 What Are the Benefits of the Four-Day Week?

 At first glance, giving your employees the same pay to work approximately 20% fewer hours might seem like a strange idea.
-But the four-day week actually comes with some studied benefits — for both employees and employers.
+But the four-day week has resulted in some interesting studied benefits — for both employees and employers.

-Here are some of the benefits the four-day week could bring to your employees:
+Here are some of the reported benefits the four-day week: